FusionAuth/fusionauth-site/site/_posts/2021-03-02-softozor-fusionauth-hasura-kubernetes.md

 **Dan:** Is the craftsman site live?
 Can you share the URL?

 **Laurent:**  Yes, the [craftsman site is live](https://www.ameising.ch), in a reduced form.
 In the near future, it will show our customers all the shops we are managing.
 Currently, no shop is shown yet but they will soon pop on the map that we see on the homepage.
 The platform is not a traditional e-shop.
 It manages multiple e-shops where each e-shop has multiple tenants.
-What you see today is just kind of our crowd-funding: we sell baskets of vegetables, fruits, bread, etc. Also, the project you see on that URL only targets Switzerland, no other country.
-It is a local project focusing on Switzerland.
+What you see today is just kind of our crowd-funding: we sell baskets of vegetables, fruits, bread, etc. Also, the project you see on that URL targets Switzerland.

 The codebase we've come up with, however, will be used to produce other e-shopping solutions, not necessarily located in Switzerland.